 Note: I do not include Gregorian chant as I take it to be the music of liturgical prayer, and thus it does not so much belong in music ‘to be listened to.’

 The above list is nothing but an eclectic short list of some great music.
 Many other pieces can be used.
-Here are a few suggestions as to how to carry out the challenge.
+Whatever pieces you choose, here are a few suggestions as to how to carry out the Music Challenge:

-4. Be patient.
-Some pieces do not have immediate appeal; but as we come to know them better we discover their depth and richness–not unlike reality itself, or the character of a friend.
+Fourth, be patient.
+Some pieces do not have immediate appeal; but as we come to know them better we discover their depth and richness.
+This is not unlike reality itself, or the character of a friend.

-This is the third post in a series on paideia, education in Plato.
+Note: This is the thid in a short series on paideia, education in Plato.
 Find all the posts below!

 Plato (427-347 B.C.), a student of Socrates, and teacher of Aristotle, is considered one of the greatest philosophers of all time.
 The Republic is one of the most widely read and influential of all books.